Nachchaduwa Wewa Reservoir

 However, It is said that King Moggallana II (531-551 A.D.) built a tank named Pattapasana Wewa by damming the Malwathu Oya (Nicholas, 1963).
 The name Pattapasana was the name of an ancient sub-district and the name Patpahan-bim occurs in a medieval inscription in the Nachchaduwa area (Nicholas, 1963).
 Therefore, according to the view of Nicholas,the present tank at Nachchaduwa could be that ancient Pattapasana Wewa built by Moggallana II (Nicholas, 1963).
 King Vijayabahu I (1055-1110 A.D.) and King Parakramabahu I (1153-1186 A.D.) are said to have restored the Pattapasana Wewa (Nicholas, 1963).

 The chronicle, Mahavamsa mentions a tank named Nandivapi with an account related to young Dhatusena II (Fernando, 1921).
-It is said that the most closer name which can be suggested for Nandivapi is the Nachchaduwa tank.
+It is the closest name that can be suggested for Nandivapi is the Nachchaduwa tank.
 In the Pali language, the meaning of both Nandi and Nachcha is nearly similar to each other: Nandi - 'pleasure' and Nachcha - 'dancing' (Fernando, 1921).

 The bricks of several ruins located around the Nachchaduwa tank are said to be similar in size to some bricks found in ancient irrigation works such as Tissa Wewa, Nuwara Wewa, Sigiriya, etc. (Fernando, 1921).
 Therefore, it is strongly believed that this tank is also an early irrigation work in the country.